icub-tech-iit/outside-collaborators/README.md

 - With specific keys, entries can represent groups but also individuals (e.g. `user06`), if there exists the requirement to deal with single outside collaborators within the repository.
-- Handling of outside collaborators on an individual basis takes over groups: e.g. for the repo `repo_name_1`, the user `user06` ends up with `"write"` permission instead of `"triage"`, as it should have been instead for being a member of `lab_xyz/group02`.
+- Handling of outside collaborators on an individual basis takes over groups: e.g. for the repo `repo_name_1`, the user `user06` ends up with `"write"` permissions instead of `"triage"`, as it should have been instead for being a member of `lab_xyz/group02`.
 - If a user belongs to multiple groups that are all assigned to a single specific repository, then that user will end up receiving permissions according to how those groups get sequentially processed by the automation.